-A church’s website is its digital “front door.”
+A church’s website design is its digital “front door.”
 Let’s face it; if you’ve ever planned to visit a church, you most likely checked out the church online before ever stepping foot in the church’s building.
 Today, this is the case for the majority of church-goers.
 Some churches are finally beginning to recognize this reality, that their visitors’ first interaction with them might be online.
 The bottom line is is that all churches should be aware of how their church is being represented on the web.
 Unfortunately, many are not.
 The user experience of many church sites is terrible.
 No clear vision or mission.
 Outdated information.
 Poor design.
 Confusing navigation.
 The list goes on.
 Too many churches have the mindset that simply having a website is enough, never questioning what their website is accomplishing or how it’s communicating.

-Although we firmly believe that all churches bear a responsibility to have a website that clearly communicates the truth of Jesus Christ, a website can never give you the full picture of a church’s spiritual health.
+Although we firmly believe that all churches bear a responsibility to have a website that clearly communicates the truth of Jesus Christ, a church website can never give you the full picture of a church’s spiritual health.
 You can listen to sermons online, read articles by the church’s pastors and even give online donations, but what it comes down to is living in community with the church’s people.
 Engaging with a church website doesn’t mean you’re fully engaged with that church.
 A primary objective of a good church website should be getting its users involved with other people.
 With that in mind, let’s explore a few characteristics that make up a good church website.

 1. Clear Vision